 Open interactive textbook Interaction to particle and continuum mechanics and the Jupyter books demo available at interactivetextbooks.tudelft.nl.

-We have an opening for a PhD student on modeling cellular deformation, as part of the BaSyC (Building a Synthetic Cell) consortium.
-You can find the job details and apply through the TU Delft recruitment website.
+We have an opening for a PhD student working on the interaction between macromolecules and membrane vesicles (analytical/simulation project in collaboration with experimentalists).
+You can find the vacancy and apply through the TU Delft career website.

 News